Course Catalog 2024-2025

 ENG 260 Milton (4 Credits)

 A study of the major poems and selected prose of John Milton, radical and conservative, heretic and defender of the faith, apologist for regicide and advocate of human dignity, committed revolutionary and Renaissance humanist, and a poet of enormous creative power and influence, whose epic, Paradise Lost, changed subsequent English Literature.
-Not open to first-year students. {L}
+Restrictions: Not open to first-year students. {L}

 Fall, Spring, Annually